reflectoring/reflectoring.github.io/content/blog/2022/2022-09-23-configuring-csrf-with-spring.md

     }
 }
 ````
-Here, we get the logged-in user and fetch its token from the table.
+Here, we get the logged-in user and fetch its token from the underlying database.

 ### Exposing the token to HTTP requests